Kia Sportage Hybrid

 There’s no denying that, whether buying new or used, the Qashqai is a decent and able family car, with good fuel economy, smart looks and lots of tech at an affordable price.
 Plus it’s built in Sunderland.

-The Vauxhall Corsa supermini started 2024 strongly but was knocked off the number one spot in May, and finished the year outside the top 10.
-The same pattern may occur this year, too, as sales of popular high-riding SUVs gather pace.
+The Vauxhall Corsa supermini started 2024 strongly but finished the year outside the top 10.
+The same pattern may occur this year, too, as sales of popular high-riding SUVs gather pace, though Vauxhall continues to make the Corsa attractive with price drops and upgrades.

-With Ford discontinuing its hugely popular Fiesta, the Corsa’s chief rival, in 2023, it was an opportunity for rivals like Vauxhall to capitalise; Renault said as much about the hybrid Clio it launched last year.
+With Ford ending sales of its hugely popular Fiesta in 2023, it was an opportunity for rivals like the Vauxhall Corsa and Renault Clio, which relaunched last year.
 The current Corsa, introduced in 2019, has a good shout in the short to medium term with handsome looks and a range of power choices under the bonnet, including a pure-electric variant.
 Last year the electric version was updated with range boosted to 255 miles per charge.

 But now, new, cheap and good-to-drive small electric cars, such as the Renault 5, Hyundai Inster and Fiat Grande Panda, are arriving to steal some of the Corsa’s thunder.
-All of the above are much more affordable than the electric version of the Vauxhall supermini, so its excellent start in 2025 is looking shaky long term.
+All of the above are a little smaller but offer similar range between charges, and are much more affordable than the electric version of the Vauxhall supermini, so the Corsa’s excellent start in 2025 could be shaky long term.

 2019 Nissan Juke 2019 Frankfurt Motor Show Reveal